bwreilly/garbage-images/garbage-today.md

 2. Constantly trying to find a good one for my purposes
 3. Existing solutions suck for search, sorry
 	- imgur fails to find my image for `arcade river game` and gives me trash for `old computer`
-	- giffy only does gifs and it's search is much worse and it's slow as fuck
+	- giffy only does gifs and it's search is much worse and it's slow as heck
 	- I'm better at curating this than most of the internet apparently
 	- I don't trust any of you (Dropbox, Google Photos, et al)
-4. What this is replacing (image of me using alfred)
-5. Because I can
+4. Because I can

 ## New tools for lazy application developers

 Back before we had these platform services, speedily building this app would look like this.

 - Grab a familiar framework like Django